 Independent learning is an important part of this course.
 You should expect to spend an average of 30-34 hours per week on independent study, which might include following asynchronous learning material on the University’s VLE, using the University’s library, working with peers and preparing work for assessment.

 Teaching will be delivered by experienced academics and practitioners in the subject.
-This will be supplemented by occasional guest lecturers and speakers.
+This will be supplemented by occasional guest lecturers and speakers if required.

 There will be a broad range of assessment methods so you are exposed to the different types of task you might encounter in the workplace.
 These will include coursework in the form of written pieces, laboratory reports, data processing and presentations.
-In some modules, you will encounter group work and practical assessments, as well as end-of-module assessments.
+In some modules, you may encounter group work and practical assessments, as well as end-of-module assessments.
 We continuously review the assessment methods used to ensure they adequately prepare students for graduate level employment.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence and key transferable skills to shape you into a world ready Chester graduate.

-Entry requirements
+Entry Requirements

 112UCAS Points